arwahdevops/xylium-core/Docs/ContextBinding.md

 ---

 By understanding these binding mechanisms, you can efficiently and safely process incoming request data in your Xylium applications.
-Choose the method (`c.BindAndValidate`, `XBind`, or type-safe URL parameter binding) that best suits your needs for clarity, performance, and control.
+Choose the method (`c.BindAndValidate`, `XBind`, or individual parameter access) that best suits your needs for clarity, performance, and control.